skip to content

 The simple answer to this question would be "yes", however this is only half the truth.

-Quite a few Linux distributions do not include MP3 playback software due to the patent situation of the MP3 format.
+Quite a few GNU/Linux distributions do not include MP3 playback software due to the patent situation of the MP3 format.
 These patent issues do not affect the user directly, so most distributions make it fairly easy to install MP3 support over the Internet after the installation, making it possible to legally play MP3 files, for non-commercial use.

 DVDs, on the other hand, are a more difficult situation.
 Most, if not all, DVDs are encrypted using a system called "CSS".
 There is a widely supported free software, called libdvdcss, capable of decrypting DVD videos.
 However, circumventing the restriction on your DVDs is illegal in many parts of the world, including the USA and the European Union.